Vestmark

 10_1_18_blog_hero

-In this blog, Mark Peabody, SVP of Products and Engineering, provides us with an overview of sleeve-level accounting and spells out the advantages of this type of accounting when trying to achieve a granular view of client accounts.
+In this blog, we provide an overview of sleeve-level accounting and spell out the advantages of this type of accounting when trying to achieve a granular view of client accounts.

 Sleeve tax-lot accounting is a portfolio accounting technique in which holdings for a single custodial account are tracked in separate account sleeves.
 Effectively, each sleeve within an account is managed as its own portfolio with its own set of tax lots, cash, and transactions.